T

 museum

 Explore diverse collections spanning global art, Indigenous arts of North America, and modern and contemporary works.
-The striking architecture of the Hamilton Building is a landmark in itself.
+The distinctive architecture of the Hamilton Building is a sight in itself.

-• Allow ample time to explore the extensive collection of Native American art.
+• Allow ample time for the extensive permanent collections.

 2. Midday